AdobeDocs/campaign-standard-learn.en/help/guides/communication-channels/email/reviewing-personalized-email-delivery-and-reports.md

 ---
 title: Review an email delivery and reports
-description: This video explains how to review a personalized email delivery and explores different reports that are available in Adobe Campaign Standard (guides).
+description: This video explains how to review a personalized email delivery and explores different reports that are available in Adobe Campaign Standard (ACS).
 feature: Reporting
 topics:
 kt: 3904